Majors & Minors

 - Five additional four-unit, upper-divisional elective courses.
 At least one of these five electives must be taken from an approved list of biology courses.
 This list is available from the undergraduate coordinator in the Department of Anthropology.
 Each of the remaining four electives is to be drawn from that list or must be an upper-division anthropology course.

-The Major in Anthropology with Concentration in Sociocultural Anthropology
+The Major in Anthropology with a Concentration in Sociocultural Anthropology

 The department offers a B.A. degree in anthropology with concentration in sociocultural anthropology.
 A minimum of at least twelve upper-division courses in anthropology are required.
 Specifically, this degree requires: